open-component-model/ocm-website/content/en/docs/guides/getting-started-with-ocm-flux.md

 ### Adding resources

-Resources are an OCM concept that define artifacts which are necessary to deploy our software.
-These artifacts can be things like OCI images, binaries, Helm charts local files or directries, and so on.
+`Resources` are an OCM concept that defines artifacts which are necessary to deploy our software.
+These artifacts can be things like OCI images, binaries, Helm charts, local files or directries, and so on.

-To add our podinfo OCI image which need to create a resource file describing the resource and how to access it:
+To add our podinfo OCI image, we need to create a resource file describing the resource and how to access it:

 ```shell
 cat > image_resource.yaml << EOF